ansible/ansible/docs/docsite/rst/network/user_guide/platform_netconf_enabled.rst

 Authentication for the jump host must use key based authentication.

-You can either specify the private key used in the ssh config file
+You can either specify the private key used in the SSH config file:

 .. code-block:: ini